 We are a test-optional institution.
 Should you wish to submit test scores, you can submit self-reported standardized test scores during the application process.
-Enrolling students will be required to submit official scores from the testing agency or an official transcript.
+Enrolling students will be required to submit official test scores if they self-reported their scores.

-In the event you, your parents/family/guardian, or college counselor have any questions about the application process, feel free to contact your regional dean.
-Alternatively, you may reach out to the Director of Diversity and Access, [[nrlyte, Tish Canady]], at (757) 221-3994.
+In the event you, your parents/family/guardian, or your college counselor have any questions about the application process, feel free to contact your regional dean.
+Alternatively, you may reach out to Senior Assistant Dean and member of the Diversity & Access team, [[monica, Monica Pinier]].

 Costs, Awards, and Financial Aid